euphonie/study-notes/Other/ICU Certification/Median (Level 3).md

 	- Extended single leg top may not connect
 - General
 	- In transitions, one person must remain in contact with top
 		- 1 twisting rotation for top persons
+		- Full twist must start and end in prep level
+		-
 	- **Not allowed** moving over or under another stunt, pyramid or ind
 	- **Not allowed** top cannot pass over or under torso/head of another top